 XI.
 GRIEVANCE POLICY AND PROCEDURES IF ACCOMMODATIONS ARE DENIED

-- Students and applicants for admission who are dissatisfied with the decision of the Director of the Center for Accommodations and Support Services (CASS) should first submit their concerns in writing to the CASS The Director shall give a written response within ten (10) working days.
+220.127.116.11 Students and applicants for admission who are dissatisfied with the decision of the Director of the Center for Accommodations and Support Services should first submit their concerns in writing to the Director of the Center for Accommodations and Support Services.
+The Director of the Center for Accommodations and Support Services shall give a written response within ten (10) working days.
 If the student or applicant for admission is not satisfied with the Director’s determination, he/she should then follow the complaint and appeal options below.

-- Students and applicants for admission, or beneficiaries of University programs, services, or activities who believe that they have been denied a reasonable accommodation in violation of this policy or disability laws may file a complaint in writing with the University’s ADA
+18.104.22.168 Students and applicants for admission, or beneficiaries of University programs, services, or activities who believe that they have been denied a reasonable accommodation in violation of this policy or disability laws may file a complaint in writing with the University’s ADA Coordinator.

-- The ADA Coordinator shall investigate the A written statement containing the determination and/or proposed solution shall be sent to the complainant within fifteen (15) working days of the receipt of the complaint.
+188.8.131.52 The ADA Coordinator shall investigate the complaint.
+A written statement containing the determination and/or proposed solution shall be sent to the complainant within fifteen (15) working days of the receipt of the complaint.